 We are committed to listening to our community, acting fairly, and helping local people and businesses have their say, so our neighbours can share in the economic benefits that expansion is estimated to generate.
-As part of the planning process we are holding comprehensive consultations, the first of which took place at the beginning of 2018.
+As part of the planning process we have been holding comprehensive consultations to develop our proposals, the first of which took place at the beginning of 2018.

-The preparation of Heathrow’s DCO application involves periods of public consultation and continuous engagement with neighbouring communities, local authorities, airlines, statutory bodies and the Heathrow Community Engagement Board (HCEB).
+The preparation of Heathrow’s DCO application is underway, and it is informed by feedback from public consultations and continuous engagement with neighbouring communities, local authorities, airlines, statutory bodies, the Heathrow Community Engagement Board (HCEB) and other interested stakeholders.

-Heathrow is consulting on our expansion proposals in two stages.
+Heathrow has consulted on the expansion proposals in three stages.

 Heathrow Consultation 1

 The first consultation sought views on our emerging proposals in terms of what the expanded airport could look like, how it might operate, and how we might best mitigate against the potential impacts, including proposals for compensation and noise insulation.
-The consultation ran from 17 January 2018 – 28 March 2018.
-The feedback is currently being reviewed and we will be used to as we continue to develop our proposals.
+This consultation ran from 17 January 2018 – 28 March 2018.

-The Airspace and Future Operations consultation asked respondents to help shape the airport’s plans for its future airspace – both for the existing two runways and as part of the proposed expansion.
-The eight- week Airspace & Future Operations consultation ran from 8th January until 4th March and asked feedback on several key topics:
+The Airspace and Future Operations consultation asked respondents to help shape the airport’s plans for its future airspace and runway operations – both for the existing two runways and as part of the proposed expansion.
+The eight- week Airspace and Future Operations consultation ran from 8 January 2019 until 4 March 2019 and sought feedback on several key topics:

 – Airspace change for an expanded Heathrow: the local factors we should consider in different geographic areas when designing future flight paths.